How to write a high-scoring GAMSAT Section II essay

 Practise with instant feedback

 The bottleneck for most candidates is feedback — human marking is slow and limited to a few rounds.
-On GAMSAT Coach, every essay is marked in seconds by two independent AI examiners on the official criteria, with specific, actionable notes on what to fix.
+On Aptavia, every essay is marked in seconds by two independent AI examiners on a rubric built from ACER's two published criteria, with specific, actionable notes on what to fix.
 Try the essay marker free.

 Key takeaways